"Our

 along the wounded and dead Confederates."

-Jeffrey D. Wert, Gettysburg Day Three 228, this is probably speculation
+Jeffrey D. Wert, Gettysburg Day Three 228,.
+This is probably speculation

 based on the fact the location of the 8th Virginia was north of Kemper.
-At

 Or did Company E